Derrig/Derrig.github.io/_pages/about.md

 I have a passion for libre software and writing clean, performant code.

-Languages I enjoy working with include **Java, OCaml, Javascript, and Python**.
-I am currently learning Kotlin and Vala.
+Languages I enjoy working with include **C++, Java, OCaml, and Python**.

-This fall, I am beginning my senior year studying Computer Science at Cornell University.
-I plan to graduate in the spring of 2019.
+I currently work at Facebook, where I develop Tally, a real-time highly distributed flash-backed counter service handling 1 billion queries per second, providing statistics about streams of events.
+It is used by hundreds of Facebook, Instagram, WhatsApp, and Oculus teams for a wide range of purposes including abuse mitigation, virality tracking and story view counts.

 ---